ImSwitch/ImSwitch/docs/use-cases.rst

 Optical Projection Tomography (OPT) is an optical analogue of X-ray computer tomography used in medical imaging.
-OPT can be performed leveraging any microscopy contrast, most widespread used ones are transmission, fluorescence or polarizaiton.
-Imswitch implementation aims to provide user-friendly access to end-to-end pipeline for the OPT, which consist of these indispensible steps:
+OPT can be performed leveraging any microscopy contrast, most widespread used ones are transmission, fluorescence or polarization.
+ImSwitch implementation aims to provide user-friendly access to end-to-end pipeline for the OPT, which consist of these indispensible steps:

 #.
 Hardware control and data acquisition
 #.
 Data preprocessing
 #.
 Tomography volume reconstruction (CPU and GPU, FBP and Deep Learning)

-All of them can be performed within imswitch, since step 2. and 3. are implemented as napari plugins.
+All of them can be performed within ImSwitch, since step 2. and 3. are implemented as napari plugins.

 Hardware control
 ^^^^^^^^^^^^^^^^^^^^^^^^